Generic Name: Methotrexate Oral Solution (meth oh TREKS ate)

-- If you are pregnant or you get pregnant while taking Xatmep, call your doctor right away.
+- If you are pregnant or you get pregnant while taking Xatmep (methotrexate oral solution), call your doctor right away.

 - Do not take if you are pregnant.

 - This medicine must only be used when other drugs cannot be used or have not worked.
-Talk with your doctor to be sure that the benefits of this medicine are more than the risks.
+Talk with your doctor to be sure that the benefits of Xatmep (methotrexate oral solution) are more than the risks.